 SurgiNet is the Cerner solution for an electronic medical record for intraoperative documentation, preference card management, item maintenance and case charging.
-As of November 12, 2012, surgeons in physicians' offices need to complete and fax our Surgical Scheduling Form to schedule all procedures.
+To schedule all surgeries, physicians' offices need to complete and fax our Surgical Scheduling Form.

-Surgical schedulers should be familiar with our new scheduling procedure and updated fax form, new procedure names for scheduling purposes, the use of a FIN number as a confirmation number, how best to manage surgeries that need to be rescheduled, how add-ons to elective surgeries will be managed via SurgiNet, and so on.
-Please refer to this presentation (PDF file; password required to open) and the Download forms on the right of this page.
+Surgical schedulers should be familiar with our new scheduling procedure and updated fax form, new procedure names for scheduling purposes, the use of a FIN number as a confirmation number, how best to manage surgeries that need to be rescheduled and how add-ons to elective surgeries will be managed via SurgiNet.

 Holy Cross has identified more than 600 surgical procedures (Excel spreadsheet; password required to open) performed in our Operating Room.
 The procedures list represents the names of the preference cards that will be used to schedule a surgery and to assemble supplies and equipment necessary for a case.